 Malicious Content

-Fortra divides Malicious Content hosted by look-alike domains into four categories:
+Fortra categorizes Malicious Content hosted on look-alike domains into four main types:

 Top-Level Domain Abuse